The Ultimate Guide to Storytelling in Marketing & Business

 Who wants to hear your story?
 Who will benefit and respond the strongest?
 To create a compelling story, you need to understand your readers and who will respond and take action.

-Before you put pen to paper (or cursor to word processor), do some research on your target market and define your buyer persona(s).
-This process will get you acquainted with who might be reading, viewing, or listening to your story.
+This process gets me acquainted with who might be reading, viewing, or listening to my story.
 Understanding who your story is for will also offer crucial direction as you build out the foundation of your story.

 Leveraging data can help you better reach your target audience, understand the most compelling stories, drive high ROI with your stories, and generally create better and more engaging and desired content.